student@ubuntu:~$

 Run it:

-make # Builds the first target (calculator)
+make # builds the first target (calculator)

-make clean # Deletes build files
+make clean # deletes build artifacts

-int main(int argc, char *argv[])
+int main(int argc, char *argv[]) Equivalent syntax for the array-of-pointers form.

 If you run ./calculator 10 + 5:

-• argc = 4
+• argc is 4

-• argv[0] = "./calculator" (program name)
+• argv[0] is "./calculator"

-• argv[1] = "10"
+• argv[1] is "10"

-• argv[2] = "+"
+• argv[2] is "+"

-• argv[3] = "5"
+• argv[3] is "5"

-Common Pitfall: argc includes the program name, so ./program file1 file2 has argc = 3, not 2.
-The actual arguments start at argv[1].
+argc includes the program name, so ./program file1 file2 has argc == 3, not 2.
+The user’s arguments start at argv[1].

-Validating Arguments
+Validating arguments

-if (argc != 3)
+if (argc != 3) {

-printf("Usage: %s <filename> <count>\n", argv[0]);
+fprintf(stderr, "Usage: %s <filename> <count>\n", argv[0]);

 return 1;